Knowledge base

 Crawl-delay: 10

-These directives tell the robots to space out their requests by 10 seconds, which prevents unnecessarily overloading the servers.
+These directives instruct bots to space out their requests by 10 seconds, which prevents unnecessary overloading of the servers.

-It is possible to bypass the robots.txt by following these steps:
+It is possible to bypass the robots.txt file by following these steps:

 1. Create an empty robots.txt file (it will only serve as a placeholder so that the rules do not apply).